 The limits of the preloading feature are as follows:

-Set the data source.
+You can set the data source.

 VidAuth (recommended)

-Build a task and add it to the
+Build the task, add it to the

-MediaLoaderV2instance to start preloading.VidAuth (recommended)
+MediaLoaderV2instance, and start preloading.VidAuth (recommended)

 // Build the preload task.
 AVPPreloadTask* mPreloadTask = [[AVPPreloadTask alloc]initWithVidAuthSource:vidAuthSource preloadConfig:config]; // Get the MediaLoaderV2 instance.
 AliMediaLoaderV2* vodMedialoader = [AliMediaLoaderV2 shareInstance]; // Add the task and start preloading.
 NSString* taskId = [vodMedialoader addTask:mPreloadTask listener:self];VidSts